Contexter/fountain-deploy/README.md

 EOF

-echo "All tables have been created successfully."
+echo "All schemas and tables have been created successfully."
 ```

-Please ensure to replace `your_db_user`, `your_db_password`, and `your_db_name` with your actual PostgreSQL credentials and desired database name.
-This script assumes you have permission to connect to your PostgreSQL database and execute SQL commands.
-Before executing the script, ensure PostgreSQL is running and accessible with the provided credentials.
+Make sure to replace `your_db_user`, `your_db_password`, and `your_db_name` with the actual values for your PostgreSQL database user, password, and the name of your database.
+This script assumes you have the appropriate privileges to create schemas and tables in the PostgreSQL database.
+Before executing the script, ensure that PostgreSQL is installed and running, and that you can connect to it using the provided credentials.